bryantwells/core-interaction/_lectures/09_conversational_interfaces.md

 <br>

-**All machines operate in Binary ([Claude Shannon, Mathematical History of Knowledge](http://web.mit.edu/6.933/www/Fall2001/Shannon1.pdf)), new conversational interfaces operate on a semantic level and structure unstructured language.**
+**All machines operate in binary ([Claude Shannon, Mathematical History of Knowledge](http://web.mit.edu/6.933/www/Fall2001/Shannon1.pdf)), new conversational interfaces operate on a semantic level and structure unstructured language.**

 ## Exercise: